GarretAnd/Sudoku-Proj/DESIGN.md

 16. Print this finished Puzzle to stdout or whatever file it is directed to.

 The `Solver` will run as follows:
-1. Find first empty block, if no empty block return true as it is solved
+1. Find an empty block on the game board.
+  2. If it can't find an empty block, the board is already finished.
-2. Assign a valid value to said block
+  3. If it can find an empty block, Assign a valid value to said block.
-3. recurse to next nonempty block and repeat steps 1-5, if this finds a solution return true
+    4. Recurse to next nonempty block and repeat steps 1-4.
-4. if recursion was not able to find a valid solution assign a different valid value to block
+    5. If recursion is not able to find a valid solution assign a different valid value to block.
-5. if all valid values are used up and a solution was not found return false.
+      6. If all valid values are used up and a solution was not found.

 ### Dataflow through modules

  1. *main* parses parameters and passes them to the creator.
+ 2. *random* which initiates a random number generator and allows us to get random numbers.
- 2. *creator* uses a `sudoku_t` structure to build, populate, and print a randomly generated puzzle.
+ 3. *creator* uses a `sudoku_t` structure to build, populate, and print a randomly generated puzzle.
- 3. *libsudoku* does the building, editing, printing, deleting, and checking of sudoku puzzles.
+ 4. *libsudoku* does the building, editing, printing, deleting, and checking of sudoku puzzles.
- 4. *solver* takes a sudoku puzzle as input, parses it into a `sudoku_t` structure, and solves it using edits, gets, and checks.
+ 5. *solver* takes a sudoku puzzle as input, parses it into a `sudoku_t` structure, and solves it using edits, gets, and checks.

 ### Major Data Structures